 Sign up for Keeps Hair Loss

-- Fill in a questionnaire with details of your lifestyle, hair loss and medical history
+- You’ll first fill in a questionnaire with details of your lifestyle, hair loss and medical history

-- Upload a couple of photos of your hairline and crown
+- Then upload a couple of photos of your hairline and crown

-- A Keeps physician will review your details and chart out a treatment plan
+- After that, a Keeps physician will review your details and chart out a treatment plan

-- An initial three months supply of medication will be shipped to you, and subsequently refilled every three months
+- Finally, an initial three months supply of medication will be shipped to you and refilled every three months

-You can cancel the subscription at any point.
+Keep this in mind: You can cancel the subscription at any point.
 You can also track progress quarterly with Keeps’ doctors to ensure you are benefitting from the treatment and not experiencing side effects.
-If customers are already on these medications, they can buy them directly from Keeps without consulting a doctor.
-However, you still have to subscribe to Keeps to buy them.

 How Long Does It Take for Keeps to Work?

-Customers say it takes anywhere between 4-6 months to start seeing results.
-However, consistency is key.
+Throughout all that I read, customers say it takes anywhere between 4-6 months to start seeing results.
+However, I also read that consistency is key.
 You have to take your treatment every single day for a noticeable difference.